Add observations through the REST API

 1. In a browser, navigate to the REST API Explorer.

-The URL is the hostname or IP address of your sensor, followed by /api/v1/explore/.
+The URL is the hostname or IP address of your sensor or console, followed by /api/v1/explore/.
 For example, if your hostname is seattle-eda, the URL is https://seattle-eda/api/v1/explore/.

 3. Click Authorize and then click Close.